Article contents

 Bitcoin can be purchased on pretty much every crypto exchange out there.
 It’s the most popular coin, although ethereum is catching it fast! (here’s how to buy ethereum in the UK).

 We’ll explain what bitcoin is, in terms of the network and the coin below.
-But first, the best way to buy bitcoin.
-Here’s how:
+But first, here's the best way to buy bitcoin:

-Simply pick a cryptocurrency exchange from our recommended exchanges above (they’re all the most popular exchanges in the UK).
-Then just register an account – you’ll need to prove your ID, deposit some cash and complete payment, and then you’re all set, find bitcoin and buy, buy, buy!
+Simply pick a cryptocurrency exchange from our recommended exchanges above (they’re some of the most popular exchanges in the UK).
+Then just register an account – you’ll need to prove your ID, deposit some cash, and then you’re all set, search for bitcoin (it should be pretty easy to find being the biggest crypto currency) and buy it!

-It’s all simple to do, the hardest bit is picking the crypto exchange (but that’s easy too).
+It’s all simple to do, the hardest bit is picking the right crypto exchange (and we've made that easy to do too).

-By the way, they’re all free to use, so you can sign up to all of them and give them a try if you like – see which one you prefer.
+By the way, all our top picks are free to sign up, so you can sign up to all of them and give them a try if you like (and see which one you prefer).
 You’ll only pay fees when you actually buy bitcoin (and if you’re selling bitcoin).

-They all have excellent user experience too.
-We only recommend the best to our readers.
+They all have excellent user experience too (how it feels to use).
+We only show our top picks to our readers.

 It’s not really possible to buy bitcoin and crypto without paying fees.
 Pretty much every exchange or place to buy will charge fees as they are operating a business.
 However fees do vary across exchanges.
 Let’s run through the cheapest way to buy bitcoin…

-The cheapest way to buy bitcoin in the UK is to use a crypto exchange with low fees, such as eToro¹.
+The cheapest way to buy bitcoin in the UK is to use a crypto exchange with low fees.

 Often, advanced crypto exchanges have lower fees, but they’re fairly complicated to use if you’re completely new to crypto and investing in general.
 But here’s where to find advanced crypto exchanges.

-Alternatively, you can use our recommended exchanges above, which are much more friendly to beginners and perfect for buying bitcoin occasionally, rather than trading regularly (and still low cost).
+Alternatively, you can use our top exchanges above, which are much more friendly to beginners and perfect for buying bitcoin occasionally, rather than trading regularly (and still low cost).

-As you’re probably already aware, bitcoin is a highly volatile asset – meaning it’s price changes all the time, and sometimes by quite a bit in a short space of time.
-It’s definitely a wild ride when you invest in bitcoin and crypto in general – you have been warned!
+As you’re probably already aware, bitcoin is a volatile asset, meaning its price changes all the time, and sometimes by quite a bit in a short space of time.
+It’s definitely a wild ride when you invest in bitcoin and crypto in general.
+That said, over the past decade its value has grown significantly (though remember, past performance doesn’t guarantee future results).

 Here’s how much one bitcoin is to buy in Pounds (GBP):